Frozen River: Plot

 Because the police are demanding a scapegoat, the tribal head decides to excommunicate Lila for five years due to her smuggling history which involved the death of her Mohawk husband.
 Surprised then saddened by the news, Ray gives in to Lila's pleas to go free for the sake of her children.
 However, running through the woods, Ray has a fit of conscience and returns.
 Ray gives her share of money to Lila with instructions for taking care of her (Ray's) sons and seeing through the purchase plans for a mobile home.
-Ray and the illegal immigrants are surrendered to the police and a trooper speculates she will have to serve four months in jail.
+Ray and the undocumented immigrants are surrendered to the police and a trooper speculates she will have to serve four months in jail.
 Ray calls her son T.J. to explain what has happened.

 Lila pushes her way into her mother-in-law's home and reclaims her infant son.
 She and the baby show up at the Eddy trailer while T.J. is still on the phone with his jailed mother.
 In a day scene, T.J. completes the welding of a bicycle-propelled carousel bearing his younger brother and Lila's strapped in baby.
 He pedals the carousel while Lila smiles on.
 A truck nears carrying the new mobile home.